Musculoskeletal Disorders

 The model photo of the lateral ankle of left foot which are showing Inferior Extensor Retinaculum as like bundle of ligament structure, Extensor Digitorum Longus tendons, and Fibularis Longus tendon, Fibularis Brevis tendon, and Fibularis Tertius tendon.

 Sprained ankle is quite often seeing at the daily practice.
 The reasons you had a sprained ankle are many causes.
 They are miss step on uneven ground, fall with wrong way, etc. However, I recommend you that any sprained ankles need to have attention with X-ray.
 Because any sprained ankle might be happened with fracture and/or cracks of bones.
 If you have any fractures and cracks, you need to be medical cares from your doctors.
 Even though there is no fractures and cracks of bones, many patients are complaining the pain surrounding the ankle.
 Most of common sprained ankle is the inversion injury.
 As you can see the attached picture, the inversion injuries are involving several soft tissues which are Extensor Digitorum Longus/Brevis muscle with tendon, Fibularis Longus/Brevis muscles with tendon, Fibularis Tertius tendon, Superior/Inferior Extensor Retinaculum, and Ankle Joint Capsule.
 Mostly they are over-stretched, tearing.
-Eventually they are inflammed with signs of swelling, redness, and heat.
+Eventually they are inflamed with signs of swelling, redness, and heat.
 Acute injury of the sprained ankle is needed to do RICE (Rest, Ice, Compression, and Elevation).
 After the acute injury if you have still pain at local area, you might have the persistent inflammation that you need to deal with them.

 Tendonitis